 Establishing cost-per-lease and cost-per-lead benchmarks are helpful tools to use when determining what to spend to fill vacant units – and a successful CRM should provide full transparency into this information.
 Cost-per-lease benchmarks multiplied by total available units establish a good estimate of the marketing budget needed to fill units.
 This budget can be further optimized by utilizing cost-per-lead benchmarks to evaluate the performance of each marketing channel.
 Simply increase investment in channels driving leads at a cost lower than your average and decrease investment in channels that are more expensive to lower the overall cost-per-lead.

-Modern organizations are able to customize sales and marketing approaches based on funnel performance and unit availability.
+The modern PMC should be capable of creating dynamic and reactionary sales and marketing strategies informed by funnel performance and unit availability reports.
 Portfolio and community benchmarks are great places to start, but understanding the unit mix, typical performance of those units, and which marketing channels can most efficiently supply quality leads to fill vacancies will allow property managers to optimize marketing spend and minimize the impact of vacancy loss across their portfolio.